chrispwolf/night-tripper-platen/content/chapters/coming-soon.md

 Planned additions to Night Tripper, coming soon.
 * More insider and outsider encounters
 * Opportunity generation tables
-* An example star map to launch or inspire your campaign
+* An example cluster to launch or inspire your campaign

 ## Musings
 Potential features, down the road a ways.